Inform, Entertain, Inspire

 Upgrading 67 sirens will cost about $1.5 million, to come from American Rescue Plan money.
 A few new sirens will be erected in areas where population growth is anticipated, including in New Carlisle and State Road 23 south of South Bend.
 The work is expected to be finished by next summer.

-Parrott, a longtime public radio fan, comes to WVPE with about 25 years of journalism experience at newspapers in Indiana and Michigan, including 13 years at The South Bend Tribune.
-He and Kristi live in Granger and have two children currently attending Indiana University in Bloomington.
-In his free time he enjoys fixing up their home, following his favorite college and professional sports teams, and watching TV (yes that's an acceptable hobby).
+Parrott, a longtime public radio fan, came to WVPE in 2023 with over 25 years of journalism experience at newspapers in Indiana and Michigan, including 13 years at The South Bend Tribune.
+In his free time he enjoys pickleball, golf and spoiling his dog Bailey, who is a great girl.